RetroPie/RetroPie-Docs/docs/KODI.md

 ## Joypad Support

-The latest Kodi module (Kodi 17/17.3) includes joypad support by default.
-Some joypads are detected and work out-of-the-box like PS3, Xbox360, Logitech, Ibuffalo, Retrolink Snes and more.
-If your joypad doesn't work OOTB or you prefer to add your custom keymap, create the file `/home/pi/.kodi/userdata/keymaps/joystick.xml` like the following
+The latest Kodi module (Kodi 17/17.6) includes joypad support by default.
+Some joypads are detected and work out-of-the-box like PS3, Xbox360, Logitech, iBuffalo, Retrolink SNES, and more.
+If your joypad doesn't work OOTB or you prefer to add your custom keymap, create the file `/home/pi/.kodi/userdata/keymaps/joystick.xml` like the following:

 **Example** `joystick.xml`
 ```